-Here is a copy of the Online Working Agreement that I ask clients to agree to at the start of our sessions.
+Here is a copy of the Agreement - Online Therapy that I ask clients to agree to at the start of our sessions.
 It is information about how I work, for example my policy on upholding confidentiality, data protection and professional ethics, as well as some specifics about online counselling.
 I tend to discuss this with clients in a first session, but welcome questions at any point.

-I offer online supervision for counsellors/psychotherapists.
-I work with both trainee counsellors and experienced practitioners coming from different modalities.
+I offer online supervision for counsellors/psychotherapists and for other professionals in the helping professions.
+In terms of supervision, I work with both trainee counsellors and experienced practitioners coming from different modalities.

 I work in a person-centred way; I'm interested in developing a collegial (equal) relationship with you, where we are each an expert.
 I'm aiming to create a respectful environment where you could talk freely about and learn from your difficulties and triumphs.
 This way of working is informed by my training, and my own experience in supervision of not being judged but rather helped by my supervisor to examine experiences for the continual - and optimal - improvement of my practice.

-Supervision fees: I offer an initial session for a reduced fee of £40.
-This session is to see if you feel comfortable with me, as well as to talk about what you might want from supervision if you know, and to ask any questions.
-Thereafter I charge the below scale of fees; what you pay within these scales depends on your individual circumstances.
+Supervision fees: I charge £65 per session.
+I'm open to discussing concessions if needed.
+The first session is to see if you feel comfortable with me, as well as to talk about what you might want from supervision if you know, and to ask any questions.
 All sessions are 50 minutes.

 More information may also be found in the 'Supervision' tab.

-I kindly request for payment to be made by online transfer or PayPal, and to be with me 24 hours prior to our session.
+I kindly request for payment to be made by online transfer, and to be with me within 24 hours of the session.